+The Registrant provides only quantitative analytical information on the aromatics content in the substance.
 The analytical methods used to identify and quantify the different non-aromatic constituents in the substance, including the hydrocarbon classes referred to in the chemical name (linear, cyclic and branched alkanes), have not been provided.

-In addition, the Registrant provides a chromatogram and indicates different retention times for C13-C18 n-alkanes.
-However it is not clear how the carbon range C13-C18 reported in the chemical name and identified as the predominant carbon range has been derived on the basis of the provided chromatogram.
+In addition, the Registrant provides some details of the gas chromatographic analysis and indicates different retention times for C9-C11 n-alkanes.
+However, it is not clear how the carbon range C9-C11 reported in the chemical name and identified as the predominant carbon range has been derived on the basis of the provided information.

-Therefore, ECHA concludes the provided information is not sufficient to identify the substance, including its composition.
+Therefore, ECHA concludes that the provided information is not sufficient to identify the substance, including its composition.